pranjal-garg/ToDoApp/README.md

 ## 💡 How it Works

-- The app starts with a predefined list of tasks.
+- The app initializes with an empty list of tasks.
 - You can check/uncheck tasks.
 The UI updates instantly:
-  - ✔️ Completed tasks are moved to the bottom with blue color and strikethrough.
+  - ✔️ Completed tasks move to the bottom with a blue color and strikethrough.
-  - ❌ Incomplete tasks are moved to the top with black color and normal text.
+  - ❌ Incomplete tasks stay on top with black color and normal text.
-  - 🗑️ Delete tasks anytime using the delete icon.
-- Add a new task via the **"+" button** in the AppBar.
+- Add a new task using the **"+" button** in the AppBar.
-- Each task shows its **due date**.
+- Delete any task with the trash icon.

 ## ⚠️ Known Limitations

 - Data is **not persistent**.
-On restarting the app, tasks reset.
+Tasks are lost on app restart.
-- No backend or local database integration (like SQLite or Hive).
+- No backend or local storage is implemented.
-- Task lists are handled through multiple parallel arrays which can become difficult to maintain.
-- No validation for empty task names or due dates.

 ## 🏗️ Future Improvements

-- Refactor to use a `Task` model for better data handling.
-- Implement local storage with **SQLite**, **Hive**, or **SharedPreferences**.
+- Implement local database support (like **SQLite** or **Hive**).
-- Add task categories, priorities, and reminders.
+- Add task categories and deadlines.
-- Improve UI responsiveness and add animations.
+- Improve UI responsiveness and animations.
-- Add support for recurring tasks and notifications.
+- Add notifications for upcoming tasks.
-- Implement search and filter functionality.

 ## 🏃 Getting Started